unfulvio/wp-currencies/README.txt

 Returns a PHP array with currencies codes and currency data such as name in English and symbol.
 This function has no arguments.

 `get_currencies_json()`
 Outputs a json object with currencies codes and currency data such as currency name in English and corresponding symbol.
-This function has no arguments.
+This function's output will be the response to Ajax requests to `'get_currencies'`.

 `get_currency( $currency_code = 'USD' )`
 Given a specified currency code, will return a PHP array with the currency name in English language, currency symbol as html entity or currency code, currency symbol position (before or after), number of decimals, decimals and thousands separators.